patriciafig/euler/README.md

 # Project Euler
 --------------------

-a selection of problems from the Project Euler
+a selection of problems from Project Euler